AdanJSuarez/REST-API-Java-Spring-Hibernate/README.md

 		}
 	}

 A couple of considerations, the question type has to begin by capital letter as the examples.
-The field have to be exactly those.
-Is only the answerOffered that is flexible as explained before.
+The fields have to be exactly those.
+It's only the answerOffered what is flexible as explained before.
 Remember to include at least one question of each type and try to include the same number of each.

 #### Delete question from database: